-Slapped cheek syndrome (fifth disease) is common in children and should clear up on its own within 3 weeks.
+Slapped cheek syndrome (also called fifth disease) is common in children and should get better on its own within 3 weeks.
 It's rarer in adults, but can be more serious.

 Check if it's slapped cheek syndrome

 The first sign of slapped cheek syndrome is usually feeling unwell for a few days.

 - a runny nose and sore throat

 The cheek rash usually fades within 2 weeks.